deloro-project/rocc-pipelines/README.md

 The pipelines (a fancy name for scripts and tools) from this repository are used to setup the normal workflow of the ROCC.

-## Repository structure ##

-- `python` directory contains pipelines (a.k.a. scripts) written in Python
-- `java` directory contains the source code of the tools written in Java

 ## Running Python scripts ##

 The recommended way of running the python pipelines is to create a virtual environment in order to keep the server clean.